Of Cores: A Partial-Exploration Framework for Markov Decision Processes

 Since the benchmark set contains many vastly different models, both in terms of structure and size, we further report results grouped by the different model types for the unbounded core construction in Table~\ref{tbl:results_prism_by_model}.
 As already expected, we see that our methods are highly dependent on the model structure.
-Moreover, we see that on most models, the weighted approaches \texttt{W} and \texttt{GW} obtain the smallest core.
-In particular, on the \enquote{embedded} model, \texttt{W} and \texttt{GW} obtain a 50\% reduction while the other approaches do not find identify a non-trivial core.
-These specific differences suggest that our methods are sensitive to the particular heuristic, and developing further, more sophisticated methods can significantly improve performance.
-Moreover, we conjecture that out of the presented heuristics, the weighted approach \texttt{W} is the most efficient one on average.
+Moreover, we see that on all models except \texttt{zeroconf}, the weighted approaches \texttt{W} and \texttt{GW} obtain the smallest core (or one of equal size).
+In particular, on the \enquote{embedded} model, \texttt{W} and \texttt{GW} obtain a 50\% reduction while the other approaches do not identify a non-trivial core.
+This suggests that out of the considered heuristics, the weighted approach \texttt{W} / \texttt{GW} is the most efficient one on average (in terms of size).
+These specific differences also suggest that our methods are sensitive to the particular heuristic, and developing further, more sophisticated methods can significantly improve performance.

 While these results suggest that cores seem to be relatively rare in practice, we point out that this is mostly due to the specific structure of the benchmarks in the PRISM benchmark suite.
 Some models are mostly non-deterministic, containing only a few probabilistic branches with \enquote{large} probabilities.
 For example, \enquote{csma} describes a shared bus where the only source of probabilistic branching is choosing a random back-off delay after a collision---the smallest involved probability is in the order of $1/10$th.
 Most models in the middle part of the table are of this structure.
 On other classes, the parameters of the benchmark suite simply are not chosen large enough in order to obtain \enquote{unimportant} states.
 This is the case with the \enquote{brp} model, where scaling up the maximal number of retransmissions can drastically improve the savings of our core approach, as we have shown in Section~\ref{sec:experiments}.
 Finally, many models are infinitely repeating protocols and thus are strongly connected.
 In light of Proposition~\ref{stm:reachable_mecs_in_core}, we cannot expect any improvement there.
 All models of this kind are located in the bottom group of the table.